 The timing of your tummy tuck procedure is also an important consideration.
 The last thing you want is to rush your recovery, so you’ll want to plan in advance when to schedule your surgery.
 There are several things to think about.

 - Time off.
 You will need to set aside enough time away from your work and home responsibilities so that you can recover without unwanted distractions.
 Depending on the type of work you do, you will need to consider when returning to work is feasible.
 Dr. Harris can discuss the limitations that are recommended following a tummy tuck, which may vary somewhat depending on the details of your procedure.
+If your job or other responsibilities require strenuous activity, you may need to give yourself extra time to recover, in order to prevent any unwanted discomfort or delay healing.
+Our patients with “desk jobs” can often return to work sooner than those with more physically demanding careers.

 - Vacations or special events you have planned.
-For example, if you’re planning a beach vacation, you will want to give yourself a minimum of 4 to 6 weeks before submerging any of your wounds into water (lakes, ocean, pools, spas).
-Not to mention you want to be well-healed so as to look your best in your swimwear.
+If you’re planning a beach vacation, you will want to give yourself a minimum of 4 to 6 weeks before submerging any of your wounds into water (lakes, ocean, pools, spas).
+Not to mention you want to be well-healed to look your best in your swimwear.
+If you’re planning a ski vacation, you will want to give yourself at least 6 weeks to recover, prior to undergoing the physical demands of snow skiing or boarding.
+If you aren’t fully healed, a fall could risk your recovery and results.

 - Your caregiver’s schedule.
 We recommend that someone stay with you at all times for at least 48 to 72 hours after your procedure.
 The initial stages of your recovery are so important – having a caregiver will allow you to begin the healing process in the most relaxing way possible.

 - Time in compression garments.
 Different surgical practices have different beliefs about the importance of compression garments after a tummy tuck.
 Dr. Harris is a firm believer in the importance of compression after a liposuction and/or tummy tuck procedure.
 He recommends that patients wear compression garments for about 3-4 months following their procedure.
+Toward the end of that time, however, he is usually ok with patients going without the compression garments for brief periods.
+You can discuss these nuances with Dr. Harris during your personal consultation.

 Part 3 – The Procedure Itself